Standard User Guide

 Starting up a Notebook Server

 When you click a link to Noteable, you'll probably see the following screen.
 Some of the text on the screen may be different.
 The important thing to look at here is the dropdown menu.
-If this is your first time using Noteable, and you would like to follow this walk through, then set this to Standard Notebook (click on the down arrow to see all options).
+If this is your first time using Noteable, and you would like to follow this walk through, then set this to Standard Python 3 (click on the down arrow to see all options).
 Then press the Start button.

 Great!
 You've just started your first Standard Notebook!